 We derive revenue from annual licensing arrangements, including maintenance fees, setup fees and other fees for course development and miscellaneous items.
-Our contracts with Customers generally have a one-year term and a single performance obligation.
+Our contracts with Customers generally have a one-year term.
 The promises to set up and provide a hosted platform of tightly integrated technology and services Customers need to attract, enroll, educate, and support students are not distinct within the context of the contracts.
 This performance obligation is satisfied as the Customers receive and consume benefits, which occurs ratably over the contract term.